sjclayton/sjclayton/README.md

 Hi!, I'm Shaun.

 - 🔭 I’m currently working on ...
 A simple CLI written in Go
 - 🌱 I’m currently learning ...
-Golang
+Golang, SQL, UI/UX design and more!
 - 🤔 I’m curious about ...
 Zig, Rust
 - 👯 I’m looking to collaborate on ...
 Various projects
 - 👀 I'm interested in ...
 Linux, coding and technology in general